merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

-and RF filter all the leads when done in such a manner that they clandestine device will reflection a large portion of 3rd harmonics while keeping secondary harmonics to a minimum thus indicating to the NLJD user perhaps that the unit is picking up disimilar metals (sheetrock screws, nails, rebar, etc.) rather than semiconductors.
+and RF filter all the leads when done in such a manner that they clandestine device will reflection a large portion of 3rd harmonics while keeping secondary harmonics to a minimum thus indicating to the NLJD user perhaps that the unit is picking up dissimilar metals (sheetrock screws, nails, rebar, etc.) rather than semiconductors.

 I shall not detail these particular processes as its irrelevant and unwise